 - Recently had abdominal surgery or an endoscopic procedure

-Even if your stomach pain or gastrointestinal issues aren’t severe enough to send you to the hospital in an ambulance, you still want to find relief quickly.
-When that happens, we are here to help you.
+Even if your stomach pain or gastrointestinal issues aren’t severe enough to send you to the hospital, you still want to find relief quickly.
+When that happens, we are here to help you at one of our convenient urgent care locations.
 Our expert providers can give you a comprehensive exam to help understand the source of your GI or abdominal pain.

 - Blood in the urine

 - Fever above 100 degrees that lasts longer than three days

 - Recurrent fever that returns after 24 hours of being fever free

 It can be easy to overdo it after experiencing stomach pain or a GI issue — whether it was serious enough to send you to the ER or a stomach bug you battled at home.
 Here are some tips to let your body, mind and spirit recover before you jump back into your daily routine.

 - Enjoy a favorite TV show or movie

 - Read a new book